jdonszelmann/minos/README.md

 ## About

-`ariadne` is a sister project of [`chumsky`](https://github.com/zesterer/chumsky/).
-Neither are dependent on one-another, but I'm working on both simultaneously and like to think that their features complement each other.
-If you're thinking of using `ariadne` to process your compiler's output, why not try using `chumsky` to process its input?
+`minos` is a fork of [`ariadne`](https://github.com/zesterer/ariadne), which is a sister project of [`chumsky`](https://github.com/zesterer/chumsky/).
+However, we found that while developing [`lace`](https://github.com/lace-language/lace) that the interface that ariadne gives was not always how we liked it, and decided to make some changes.

 ## Features